RondoOp5/cupix-api-playground/cupix-api/GetPos.md

 The conversion formula uses the Haversine formula, and if you want to implement it yourself, please refer to [this link](https://en.wikipedia.org/wiki/Haversine_formula) for implementation.

-You can also implement the corresponding function using [Turf library](https://turfjs.org/docs/).
+You can also implement the corresponding function using [Turf library](https://turfjs.org/docs/#destination).
 But a conversion process is required to use this library.
 Convert and put the input like this.

 ```
-function turf_library_function(pano_distance, bearing) {
+turf.destination(origin, distance, bearing, option) => pano_location:[lat, lon]
-// pano_distance : meter
+// origin : {lat, lon} of Project Geolocation
+// distance : distance of (0, 0) ~ (pano_x, pano_y) [meter]
-// bearing : clockwise rotation angle relative to true north direction of base bearing + position
+// bearing : Bearing obtained from Get facility, it means clockwise rotation angle relative to true north direction of base bearing + position
-	...
-	return pano_location:[lat, lon]

-}

 ```